Zoned Temperature Control

 Do you turn on all the lights in your entire home with just one light switch?
 Of course not.
 You turn on lights when and where you need them.
-A Zoned Comfort Control system extends this simple, energy-saving concept to home temperature control.
+A Zoned Comfort Control system extends this simple, energy-saving concept to temperature control.

-The only place where the temperature matches the thermostat is on the thermostat.
-Different areas of your house have different temperature needs, as do individual family members.
+The only place where the air temperature matches the thermostat is on the thermostat.
+Different areas of your house have different air temperature needs, as do individual family members.
 What may be cool to one member may be warm to another.
 Heat rises upward, leaving the main floor cool and the second-floor bedrooms hot.
 Cool air settles into the basement.
 Windows to the south soak up the sun making certain rooms uncomfortably hot, while northerly winds may make some rooms feel too cool.

 What is Zoned Comfort Control?

-Zoned Comfort Control is a system of more than one thermostat, electrically connected to a control panel that operates several dampers in your forced air heating/cooling system.
+Zoned Comfort Control is a system of more than one thermostat, electrically connected to a control panel, that operates several dampers in forced air conditioning systems.
 Conditioned air is then distributed to various parts of your home as needed.
 The system can be installed in new or existing homes helping you achieve total indoor comfort.
 Plus, there is no service required — only changes in living habits may make it necessary for system adjustments from time to time.
-“Zone heating and cooling can also be used in some homes.
-This allows you to reduce the heating and cooling to an unused part of your home and can substantially reduce your energy bills.”
+Zone heat and air can also be used in some homes.
+This allows you to reduce the heating and air conditioning in an unused part of your home and can substantially reduce your energy bills.

 You need Zoned Comfort Control in your home if one or more of these conditions exist:

-- It contains more than one level
+- It contains more than one level.

-- You have large, open areas such as vaulted ceilings or lofts, an atrium or a solarium
+- You have large, open areas, such as vaulted ceilings or lofts, an atrium, or a solarium.

-- There is a bonus room off the back or over the garage
+- There is a bonus room off the back or over the garage.

-- There are finished rooms in the basement or attic
+- There are finished rooms in the basement or attic.

-- It has a room or rooms with expansive glass areas
+- It has a room or rooms with expansive glass areas.

-- Heating and cooling temperature patterns vary at different times of the day
+- Heating and cooling temperature patterns vary at different times of the day.

-- A portion of the home is built over a concrete slab floor
+- A portion of the home is built over a concrete slab floor.

-- Your home rambles in many directions like a ranch or has wings extending off the main living area
+- Your home rambles in many directions like a ranch or has wings extending off the main living area.